 Slow Cooker Instructions For Busy Days

-Simply brown the ground beef separately in a skillet on the stovetop.
-After it's cooked, add the beef to the crockpot with the remaining ingredients except the milk, cornstarch, and shredded cheese.
-Cook on low for 8 hours or high for 4 hours.
-To finish, stir in the the remaining ingredients just before you're ready to serve and don't forget the toppings!
+Brown the ground beef in a skillet, then add it to the slow cooker with all remaining ingredients except the milk, cornstarch, and shredded cheese.
+Cook on Low for 8 hours or High for 4 hours.
+Stir in the milk, cornstarch slurry, and cheese right before serving, then load up with your favorite toppings.

 Buy Now →